ImAKappa/pftp/docs/1-Getting-Started/02_programming.md

 ??? success "Possible Answer"

+    Testing brings your attention to errors in your code.
+There are many reasons for errors:

-    It's easy to accidentally mistype something without realizing it, so you need to run tests to bring your attention to errors in your code
+    - It's easy to accidentally mistype something without realizing it

-    It's also useful to think about all the invalid inputs that you or other people could give when using your Python scripts.
-Testing and then tweaking your code helps make sure your scripts are more robust.
+    - Sometimes your solution to the problem isn't actually correct, or doesn't work the way you expect
+    - When you change one part of your code, you could inadvertently break some other place in your code
+    - Users of your code _will_ find a way to break your code by accidentally giving inputs you could have never expected
+    - [Malicious actors](https://xkcd.com/327/) can purposely give unexpected inputs that exploit security vulnerabilities in your code

+    Testing helps ensure your code is more robust!